jorgeperezrojas/pub_stats/README.md

 ## Chilean publications in top AI confereces

-To see statistics for Chilean researchers publishing at top AI conferences and comparing with a subset of researchers (including in a specific research proposal) just run
+The following script presents some numbers for Chilean researchers publishing at top AI conferences.
+It considers the conferences NeurIPS, ICLR, ICML, AAAI, and IJCAI, which are the top-5 AI conferences according to [Google Scholar metrics](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_artificialintelligence), and a set of researchers included in an upcoming research proposal:

 ```
 python script.py